ePoc-app/epoc-website/content/en/privacy.md

 We use analytical cookies solely for internal research purposes on how we can improve the service we offer to all our users.
 These cookies simply allow us to evaluate how you interact with our websites - as an anonymous user (the data collected does not allow us to personally identify you).

-epoc.inria.fr uses _Matomo_, a free and _open source_ web statistics software, recommended by the CNIL.
+https://epoc.inria.fr uses _Matomo_, a free and _open source_ web statistics software, recommended by the CNIL.

 ## ePoc Mobile Application